rsdoiel/antenna/pacific.md

 date: 2025-07-04, from:

-As part of a range of possible options, the French president reportedly put on the table an "associated State" status for for the French territory, with a "strong link with France".
+As part of a range of possible options, the French president reportedly put on the table an "associated State" status for the French territory, with a "strong link with France".

 <br>